daffapy/CodesOfHololive/TrollingNonSimps/README.md

 let them all suffer

-*dont try this on yourself or else you will lose all of your braincells, i've warned you.
+*dont try this on yourself or else you will feel pain that is if you are not "M" , i've warned you.